-If you have been accused of shoplifting you can defend against the charge.
-A shoplifting defense attorney can review the surrounding events and determine whether the store owner, employee, or security guard had probable cause to suspect you, detain you, and conduct an investigation.
+If you have been accused of shoplifting you may be able to defend against theft charges.
+A shoplifting defense attorney can review the surrounding events and determine whether the store owner, employee or security guard had probable cause to suspect you, detain you and conduct an investigation.